TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-04-27-Apathy-and-Entrophy-Part-1.md

 And hence bringing down the morale of already dying soul.

-Some month backs, I came across this video debating on wheather passion really matters to succed in life.
-As I more come to think of it, as the narrator there says, Your engagement in your work, your productivity and happiness depends on 3 main factors:
+Some month backs, I came across this video debating on wheather passion really matters to succeed in life.
+The narrator there says, Your engagement in your work, your productivity and happiness depends on 3 main factors: Creativity, Control, Impact.

-1. Creativity. : opportunity to improvise your work and implement your ideas
-2. Control.: you have some say on how, when and where your work gets done.
-3. Impact.: your work has a positive influence on your co-workers or customers.
+_to be continued._